Be sure to check out the 10+ Best Resources to Start Your Blog.

 Then select your domain and choose an SSL option.
 Choose the options for Let’s Encrypt and Let’s Encrypt Wildcard.
 Once complete, it will look like this:

 Siteground will automatically renew these certificates every 90 days.
 No configuration is required.

 Next, it’s also a good idea to set the “HTTPS Enforce” option which will push all visitors to the more-secure connection automatically.
 Find this option under the Security menu as well.

-You Are Ready to Create Your Site
+After You Choose a Hosting Provider, You Are Ready to Create Your Site

 Now that you have completed the steps to choose a hosting provider by selecting a suitable plan as well as making sure you have a domain name for your site, you have pointed additional domains to your site, and you added a layer of security, you are ready for Step #3: The Best Way to Create Your Website.

 Final Thoughts on Choosing a Hosting Provider and a Plan